Kummer Rigidity for Hyperk\"ahler Automorphisms: Stable and Unstable Manifolds

-since ${f}^{-N}_\ast v\in E^{\pm}_{{f}^{-N}(x)}$ as well.
+since ${f}^{-M}_\ast v\in E^{\pm}_{{f}^{-M}(x)}$ as well.
 This shows the claim. \end{proof}

-The expression \eqref{eqn:7.1} shows that, $E^\pm$ are characterized by $C^\infty$ conditions (essentially because $\omega_0$ is smooth).
+The expression \eqref{eqn:7.1} shows that $E^\pm$ are characterized by $C^\infty$ conditions (essentially because $\omega_0$ is smooth).
 Therefore they are $C^\infty$ distributions.
 One can appropriately multiply matrices for ${f}^\ast\omega_0$ and $\omega_0^{-1}$ to find explicit descriptions for $C^\infty$ vector field generators of them.
+We then have the following